 Plantain, Plantago major, one of the most widespread wild herbs, is found along with dandelions and other plants we call weeds.
 Plantain likes to grow by the sides of roads and through cracks in the sidewalk.

 The leaves, rich in mucilage, salicylic acid, and tannins, aid in the healing of wounds, burns, and bruises.
 It moisturizes the skin and is one of the most effective anti-itching herbal remedies available, which makes it great for easing the discomfort of poison ivy.
 If you are hiking in a field (a nice clean area!), chew up a fresh leaf of plantain and apply to a bug bite to calm the itch.

 Medicinal use of plantain dates back to Alexander the Great.
 The Greek medic Dioscorides boiled and used the seeds to cure inflammation and the wounds of burn patients.
-Poultices are made from the fresh leaves and applied to bee stings and slow-healing wounds.
-Plantain is a wonderful healer, and it also works on wounds by drawing out toxins, poisons, and debris.
+Poultices are made from fresh leaves and applied to bee stings and slow-healing wounds.
+Plantain is a wonderful healer, and it also works on wounds by drawing out poisons, and debris.
 Ointments are used for wounds, burns, and hemorrhoids.
 Common Plantain is often called "soldier's herb" because it has been used over the centuries to treat battlefield wounds.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
+The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.